reegis/deflex/docs/usage.rst

 Analyse the scenario
 ~~~~~~~~~~~~~~~~~~~~

 Most analyses cannot be taken if the scenario is not solved.
-The merit order
+However, the merit
-can be shown based on the input data and based on the results:
+order can be shown only based on the input data:

 .. code-block:: python